MurilloGroupMSU/spartan/color_theory_detailed.md

 ![EM](EM_spectrum.png)

+What enters your eye is a product of two functions, unless you are staring directly at the radiation source.
+The first is a function that desribes the spectrum of radiation around you - let's call that E(λ).
+This could be from sunlight or an incandescent bulb.
+That spectrum then reflects from an object that preferentially absorbs and reflects at certain values of λ.
+Let's call this function R(λ).
+The radiation that then enters your eye is the product R(λ)E(λ).
+Interestingly, note that we can get the same spectrum to enter our eye if we change the source E(λ) and the reflectance R(λ) in just the right way to keep the product R(λ)E(λ) the same.

 The terminology can get confusing, so let's summarize:
 * light is electromagnetic waves,
 * electromagetic waves are characterized by their frequency _f_,